CTAN Comprehensive TeX Archive Network

 This Work has the LPPL maintenance status author-maintained.

-This Work consists of the files xint.dtx and Makefile and extracted files inclusive of the macro files xint*sty as well as derived documentation files such as xint.pdf, sourcexint.pdf and CHANGES.html
+This Work consists of the file xint.dtx and README.md and their derived files such as xint.pdf.

 xint – Expandable arbitrary precision floating point and integer operations